It’s late January — the dawn of yet another new season, the beginning of a brand new school term.

 Sometimes you need to forego the good for the better.

-Too many goods spoil the best.
+Too many good things spoil the best.

 I chose the Book and offered the Word.

 Would they take it with me?
 Would they welcome the Word so that they can really live, and thrive?